go101/go101/pages/generics/555-type-constraints-and-parameters.md

 Go specification says:

 * The scope of an identifier denoting a type parameter of a function or declared by a method receiver begins after the name of the function and ends at the end of the function body.
-* The scope of an identifier denoting a type parameter of a type begins after the name of the type and ends at the end of the specificaiton of the type.
+* The scope of an identifier denoting a type parameter of a type begins after the name of the type and ends at the end of the specification of the type.

-So the following type declaration is valid, even if the use of type parameter `E` is ahead of titshe declaration.
+So the following type declaration is valid, even if the use of type parameter `E` is ahead of its declaration.
 The type parameter `E` is used in the constraint of the type parameter `S`,

 ```Go